 With an estimated 350 adults and yearlings in the Luangwa Valley, the fortunes of the African wild dog have been given a boost by the Zambian Carnivore Programme’s strategy of de-snaring, land-use planning and vaccinations in local communities to prevent the spread of disease from domestic dogs.
 Head to South Luangwa National Park between June and October (prime season for walking safaris) and you can set off on foot with an armed guide, tracking wild dogs through a wildlife-rich mosaic of woodland, grassland and wetland.

-Small compared to other reserves on our ‘wild dog hotlist’, 750-square-kilometre Madikwe might be modest in size, but you have a big chance of seeing African wild dog here.
+Madikwe may be small compared to other reserves on our ‘wild dog hotlist' at 750 square kilometres, but despite its modest size, you have a big chance of seeing African wild dog here.
 A fenced reserve northwest of Johannesburg, it underwent a modern-day Genesis during the 1990s when thousands of animals were reintroduced into old, unproductive farmland.
-Once herbivores like impala, wildebeest, zebra, giraffe and elephant were established, predators followed, including six wild dog in 1994.
+Once herbivores like impala, wildebeest, zebra, giraffe and elephant were established, predators followed, including six wild dogs in 1994.
 Now three packs (a couple of dozen dogs in total) can be seen on game drives from the reserve’s excellent range of camps and lodges.

 Often combined with the Selous on a ‘fly-in’ safari of Tanzania’s southern circuit, Ruaha is the country’s biggest national park and supports Africa’s third largest wild dog population.
 Several hundred of the endangered canids live here, but with only a handful of camps and over 50,000 square kilometres of baobab-dotted savannah and dense woodland to cover, you’ll need a good pinch of luck to see them.
 Try visiting late in the dry season (September to October) when packs might be encountered resting in the shade of trees or drinking in pools along the sandy riverbed of the Great Ruaha.